 If you apply for a Masters which starts in September, you are guaranteed University-managed accommodation if you:

 - are a full-time Masters student from outside the UK and the European Union

-If you are exempt from paying the Masters tuition fee deposit for international students, you do not have to pay the deposit to secure guaranteed University-managed accommodation.
+If you are exempt from paying this, you do not have to pay the deposit to secure guaranteed University-managed accommodation.

 If you apply for a PhD which starts in September, you are guaranteed University-managed accommodation if you: